 I had to stop and think a minute as to what they were really asking me.
 Styling your Senior Portraits is serious business.
 I want all of my Senior Portrait clients to look totally on point.
 Did they mean a walk in closet with a ton of outfits?
 Or did they really mean would I help them put their clothing selections together to enhance the overall effect?

 I want every single one of my clients to look and feel their very best because confidence translates into great photos.
 One of the things I have always provided my clients free of charge is a clothing consultation.
 This is where we talk about outfit choices, how they want to present themselves, and how to achieve the best results.
+Clients have sent me photos before the session with possible outfit choices, and we have even done Zoom meetings to go over things.
 Sometimes we might love an outfit, but it would not necessarily look great in a photo.
 Personally I had a moment recently with a shirt I absolutely loved.
 Then I saw a picture of myself in it.
 Gone, baby.
 I had allowed myself to be fooled by the fabric and pattern and did not realize the shape was all wrong.
 It helps when a neutral person looks over the clothing choices–and in the case of your Senior Portraits, that would be me.
 I graduated from FIT, worked in the garment industry, and more importantly, have three lovely young women as daughters.
 I have a black belt in this.